How to Serve Eviction & Lease Termination Notices in Idaho

 A landlord can demonstrate proof that a notice was delivered through the following methods:

-• Hand Delivery – by completing an Affidavit/Declaration of Service at the time of delivery.
+• Hand Delivery – by completing an Affidavit/Declaration of Service at the time of delivery

-• Certified/Registered Mail – via a return receipt and by completing an Affidavit/Declaration of Service at the time of mailing.
+• Certified/Registered Mail – via a return receipt and by completing an Affidavit/Declaration of Service at the time of mailing

-• Posting at the Premises – by taking a photograph and completing an Affidavit/Declaration of Service at the time of delivery.
+• Posting at the Premises – by taking a photograph and completing an Affidavit/Declaration of Service at the time of delivery

-Idaho Eviction & Lease Termination Notice Forms
+Idaho Eviction and Lease Termination Notice Forms

 Notice Form Grounds

-3 Day Notice to Quit Eviction for Unpaid Rent
+3 Day Notice To Quit Eviction for Unpaid Rent

 Sources